ashedow/ashedow.github.io/content/posts/some_about_text.md

 [Piękna gra typografią i brzmi trochę jakby Czech rapował](https://www.youtube.com/watch?v=T2iISWltdzc) - In 2010, Polish musicians Łona and Webber wrote a short composition and demonstrated how the Polish language sounds without diacritical marks.

+[unicode vs html](https://no-ht.ml/) Think about all the things they've told you that you 𝑛𝑒𝑒𝑑.
+HTML is NOT the answer!

 And character Set Issues by A.J.
 Flavell ["i18n: HTML Character set issues beyond HTML3.2"](https://web.archive.org/web/20060427130229/ppewww.ph.gla.ac.uk/~flavell/charset/)

 So there is no doubt about the importance of textual information

 For example, here are a couple of articles with lists of misconceptions that are true not only for programmers